Enjoy Sightseeing, Dining, Shopping and Entertainment in the "City in the Park"

 - That 30-story glass office building towering over Main Street is Lexington Financial Center ("Big Blue" to locals) and the city's tallest building.

-For self-guided downtown walking tour options, contact the Lexington Visitors Center, 401 W. Main St. 233-7299.
+For self-guided downtown walking tour options, contact the Lexington Visitors Center, 215 W. Main St. 233-7299.
 For an entertaining guided walk, contact Jamie Millard at Kentucky Living History Tours at 321-2466.
 Caroline Hackworth operates Historic Downtown Walking Tours with guided walking tours of downtown Lexington by appointment.
 Learn about the history of downtown as reflected in historic commercial buildings, churches and homes.
 321-5897.
-Yvonne Giles leads walking tours of the East End that depart from the historic Lyric Theatre.
-280-2218.
-For weekend culinary walking tours, April through October, check out Bleu Plate Tours.
-(800) 979-3370.

 If you have a special interest in architecture, there is a free app for Android and iPhone that you'll want to download before you arrive (search for "LexArch").
-Enjoy photography, text and audio demonstrating many facets of the design, construction and purpose.
+Enjoy photography, text and audio demonstrating many facets of the design, construction and purpose of thirteen buildings near, and including, Fayette County's Old Courthouse.
+The courthouse has been renovated and is now home to the Lexington Visitors Center and other businesses.

 Bluegrass Note: Getting to and from downtown Lexington is easy.
 Blue Grass Airport is about a 10-minute drive away (as are those famous horse farms, golf courses and major attractions such as the Kentucky Horse Park).

-Whether looking for decorative accessories, artwork, fine jewelry or distinctly Lexington souvenirs, you'll find a variety of stores at The Square and The Shops at Lexington Center.
+Whether looking for decorative accessories, artwork, fine jewelry or distinctly Lexington souvenirs, you'll find a small selection of stores at The Square and The Shops at Lexington Center.
 Connected by covered ped-way, these two complexes make a great rainy (or sunny) day destination!

-At The Shops at Lexington Center, check out Cat Couture, fashion for the ultimate UK fan, or simply those who really love blue!
-You'll also find exclusively Lexington shops such as Old Kentucky Chocolates candy store and Kentucky Korner, with just about everything emblazoned with Kentucky symbols or the University of Kentucky logo.
+At The Shops at Lexington Center, you'll find exclusively Lexington shops such as Old Kentucky Chocolates candy store and Kentucky Korner, with just about everything emblazoned with Kentucky symbols or the University of Kentucky logo.

-Duck in to Sincerely Yours, a charming little boutique in The Square.
-The newest stores to open in The Square are Urban Outfitters, Seaview Outfitters and Alumni Hall.
+The newest stores to open in The Square are Urban Outfitters, and Alumni Hall.
 Artists Attic, on the fourth floor features the studios of more than 30 area artisans.
 Most shops are open 10 a.m. to 6 p.m.
 Monday through Saturday.

 Bluegrass Note: Spring through fall, local farmers sell vegetables, fruits, flowers and more at the Farmer's Market (Saturdays in the Pavilion at Cheapside Park and Tuesdays and Thursdays on Maxwell at Broadway).
-To find out about other special downtown activities, call the Lexington Convention and Visitors Bureau at 233-7299.
+To find out about other special downtown activities, call VisitLEX at 233-7299.

 If hunting for treasures from the past is your passion, visit Heritage Antiques located in the big white church three blocks away.
-(2154 N. Broadway 253-1035).
-Down Main Street, browse through Ann Greely Interiors and Antiques (497 East Main Street; 367-0200).
+(154 N. Broadway 253-1035).
+At the East end of Main Street, browse through Ann Greely Interiors and Antiques (497 East Main Street; 367-0200).

 If fashion is your passion, you won't be disappointed at Lexington's own Bella Rose.
 Locals have headed to the corner of Maxwell and Upper for over 30 years to find out what is hip and chique this season.
 255-2565.